 The English Department is proud to give out a number of awards to students each year; please read the descriptions below to learn more about our different prizes.
-Literature award applications are typically due in March and announced in April, and the R2 awards are announced at the R2 launch party in April.
+Literature award applications are due on March 1st and are announced in April.
+The R2 awards are announced at the R2 launch party in April.
 Only currently enrolled Rice undergraduates are eligible.
 Inprint Marion Barthelme creative writing prize applications are due in December; the prize is awarded in January/February.

 All senior award recipients and their families are invited to the English Departments Honors and Awards Reception prior to Rice's Commencement ceremony in May.
 Please check with our staff for more information about this event.

 |Award||Who can apply and how?|

 |Minter Essay||¬†Junior and senior English majors may apply|